gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/manager-permissions-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The recent active managers list populates for every user added to the GIJ Manager group.
+        The active managers list updates automatically when you add users to the GIJ Manager group.
     </div>
     </div>
 </div>

 &nbsp;

-## What do users with the manager role have access to?
+## Understand Manager Access Levels

+### What Managers Can Do

-Users in the GIJ Managers group have full access to the Git Integration for Jira app configuration, including changing settings and adding or managing integrations.
+Users in the GIJ Managers group have full access to Git Integration for Jira app configuration:

-**GIJ Managers** cannot modify permissions or view the Manager permissions page.
-Only Jira admins have this level of access.

-&nbsp;

-## What do non-admin users see when accessing Git Integration for Jira?
+- Change app settings
+- Add, update, or remove integrations
+- Manage repositories

+### What Managers Cannot Do

+GIJ Managers **cannot**:

+- Modify permissions
+- View the Manager permissions page

+Only Jira administrators have access to permission management.

+### What Non-Manager Users See

-Non-admin users who are not in the GIJ Managers group cannot see or access the Git Integration for Jira app configuration or the Manager permissions pages.
+Non-admin users who are not in the GIJ Managers group cannot see or access:

+- Git Integration for Jira app configuration
+- Manager permissions pages

 <kbd>Last updated: December 2025</kbd>